cromulus/ha-reminders-api/custom_components/reminders_api/README.md

 ## API Compatibility

-This integration is compatible with reminders-api v1.0.0+.
+This integration is compatible with reminders-cli server mode.
 It uses the following endpoints:

 - `GET /lists` - Fetch all lists
 - `GET /lists/:name` - Fetch reminders from a list